-As we have seen throughout the country in the last couple of months, the cold season has a way of sometimes sneaking up on people.
-The worst thing they can do is not be prepared.
+Even though we all know it’s coming, winter’s cold sometimes has a way of sneaking up on people.
+The worst thing they can do is not be prepared and wait until it hits to do something about it.

 During the cold season, many regions across our nation experience disastrous weather.
-From violent snow storms to below freezing temperatures, it can get quite brutal outside, sometimes even deadly.
-A winter storm can create dangerous road conditions, power outages and harmful debris.
-All of these can be extremely devastating for those who have not taken precautions and prepared alternative resources.
+From violent snow storms to below-freezing temperatures, it can get quite brutal outside, sometimes even deadly.
+A winter storm can create dangerous road conditions, power outages and harmful debris on roads and paths.
+All of these can be devastating for those who have not taken precautions and prepared alternative resources for when a trip to the store isn’t an option.
 In order to ensure your family stays safe, it is important you are proactive.
-Use these tips to guide you through home and vehicle preparedness.
-By doing so, you will be able to survive all that winter throws at you.
+Use these tips to guide you through home and vehicle preparations.
+By doing so, you will improve your chances of surviving all that winter throws at you.

 Prepare Your Home

 Make mandatory home repairs.
 It’s time to give your home a little TLC.
 With the harsh elements that accompany winter, your structure needs to be capable of holding up to them.
-Make all necessary improvements to your roof, windows, and insulation so that your home runs efficiently.
+Make all necessary repairs and improvements to your roof, windows, doors and insulation so that your home provides you with a proper protection against bad weather.

 Cut back dangerous trees.
 Many of these storms can bring excessive wind and snowfall that can cause the downfall of tree branches, or even the entire tree.
 Assess your property for these hazards.
 Remove any limbs that may damage your vehicle or home.

-Purchase the right tools.
-Make sure you have items on hand such as a good snow shovel, ice scraper and kitty litter for de-icing.
+Have the right tools.
+Make sure you have items on hand such as a good snow shovel, ice scraper and rock salt, sand or kitty litter for dealing with ice on paths and driveways.

 “EVERY YEAR THERE ARE COUNTLESS STORIES OF MOTORISTS BEING STRANDED IN THEIR VEHICLES.
-THE MOST IMPORTANT WAY TO AVOID THIS IS TO STAY INFORMED ABOUT ROAD AND WEATHER CONDITIONS.”
+THE MOST EFFECTIVE WAY TO AVOID THIS IS TO STAY INFORMED ABOUT ROAD AND WEATHER CONDITIONS.”

 Practice safety first.
 During a time of year where you will be using fireplaces, spaces heaters and candles, be sure to take safety precautions.
 Have your fireplace cleaned, keep fire extinguishers on hand and never leave open flames unattended.
 In addition, it is crucial that you always check that there is proper ventilation before using some of these items.

-- Alternative Heating Sources – kerosene space heater, portable propane heater, blankets, wood
+- Alternative heating sources – kerosene space heater, portable propane heater, blankets and warm clothing, firewood

-- Water Storage – Store at least a one-week supply of water (one gallon per day per person).
+- Water storage – Store at least a one-week supply of clean water (at least one gallon per day, per person/pet)

 Practice Car Preparedness

-Every year there are countless stories of motorists being stranded in their vehicles.
-The most important way to avoid this is to stay informed about road and weather conditions.
+Every year there are countless stories of motorists being stranded in their vehicle.
+The most important way to avoid this is to stay informed about road and weather conditions before you venture out.
 DO NOT drive if there are warnings regarding dangerous weather!
-Not only can it lead to fatal accidents, but being stuck out in freezing temperatures can be life threatening as well.
+Risks you face on bad roads range from minor fender-benders to fatal accidents, and, in addition to the obvious threat to your safety, stranded cars complicate matters for emergency responders and road clearing crews.
 If you are forced to survive in your car, be sure to have these essential provisions.

-- Car Supplies – jumper cables, spare tire, ice scraper, shovel, sand or kitty litter for traction, writing material
+- Car supplies – jumper cables, good spare tire, ice/snow scraper, shovel, sand or kitty litter for traction, writing materials

 Before the winter begins, check that your vehicle is in tip top shape.
-The last thing you would want is to experience car troubles during the season of frigid temps.
-Bring it in to have a check-up, and make any needed repairs.
-Request routine maintenance to be done such as having your oil changed, windshield wipers replaced, your fluids topped off, your tires rotated, etc…
+The last thing you would want is to experience car trouble during the season of frigid temps.
+Bring it in for a check-up, to have snow tires mounted and make any needed repairs, especially all exterior lights.
+Routine maintenance to be done should include an oil and filter change, replace all windshield wiper blades, have all of your fluids topped off and make sure your engine coolant is up for another winter on the road.

 Editors Note: A version of this article first appeared in the February 2015 print issue of American Survival Guide.